freeCodeCamp/FreeCodeCampTriviaQuiz/README.md

 An Alexa developer quiz skill for the FreeCodeCamp.org community.

 ### The Project
 This project is an Alexa skill delivering a developer Q and A session with a choice of subjects.
-The skill will ask ten questions on your chosen subject and mix in the correct answer with three random incorrect answers from the list of answers provided.
+The skill will ask ten questions on your chosen subject and mix in the correct answer with three random incorrect answers from the list of answers provided and also you should definitely try this.

 ### Current Question set files
 This repo currently comes with four question files.
 - Javascript
 - CSS
 - General Programming and Networking
 - Random (which is just a master file of the above three).